 - Request a change if your argument stands.
 Ask to move the meetings.

-The classic smiley face (🙂) has become synonymous with sarcasm, irony, and patronizing attitude.
+The classic smiley face (🙂) has become synonymous with sarcasm, irony, and a patronizing attitude.
 The upside-down version of it (🙃) is even worse — nothing more frightening than seeing “No problem” followed by this trickster in a chat.
-A great alternative that won’t be misinterpreted is a grinning emoji (😃).
+A great alternative that won’t be misinterpreted is the grinning emoji (😁).